-"Remember the survey we had to fill in the high school?"
+"Remember the survey we had to fill in high school?"

 "Ah, that.
 And what is it?
-That you think positively?"
+Your positive thinking?"

 "Hmm.
 That you never lie?"

-She cannot see that he looks at her with a smile.
-An amiable, a tiny bit condescending smile.
+She cannot see that he is watching her with a smile.
+A gentle, affectionate, and just a tiny bit condescending smile.

-Chizu is not surprised that she can speak about Sanada Ryu for hours straight or that she knows his habits and preferences so well.
+It doesn't surprise Chizu that she can speak about Sanada Ryuu for hours on end or that she knows his habits and preferences so well.

-Ryu is always near and for her it is as natural as the sun rise in the mornings.
+Ryuu is just always there and for her, it is as natural as the sunrise in the mornings.

-Chizuru thinks she could probably do without the sun, though – after all, she goes without it pretty well when it rains outside.
-But to do without Ryu…
+Though she could probably do without the sun, Chizuru thinks – after all, she manages without it rather well when it rains outside.
+But to do without Ryuu…

-Something clicks inside, and everything falls into place.
+Something clicks inside, and suddenly everything falls into place.
 The very idea itself seems preposterous.
-How can it ever be that there is no Ryu in her life?
+How can it ever be that there is no Ryuu in her life?

-As opposed to Ayane, Chizuru knows very little about love relations.
-She is always too slow in understanding such things.
+Unlike Ayane, Chizuru knows very little about love and relationship.
+She is always too slow on the uptake when it comes to such things.
 But now she understands at last…

-And for the first time after all these days when she was mad, avoiding, doubting, and thinking she feels the smile tugging at her lips.
-Her cheeks grow very warm, and something hot and timid nestles down in her chest.
+And for the first time after all these days of her being angry, doubtful, avoiding, contemplating she feels the smile tugging at her lips.
+Her cheeks grow hot, and something warm and timid nestles down in her chest.

-She picks the wristlet and silently hopes that her present at the gift exchange reaches Ryu.
-Only him.
+She picks the wristlet and silently prays for her present at the gift exchange to reach Ryuu.

-So far this is the only way she can express her new feelings.
-She doesn't know the other ways yet.
+So far, this is the only way she can express her new feelings.
+She doesn't know yet how else to do it.

-But if Ryu knows her as well as she knows him, he will understand.
-For sure.
+But if Ryuu knows her as well as she knows him, he will definitely understand.